Monograph in Progress

 “Gathered by Invention: Additive Forms and Inference in Gascoigne’s Poesy,” Modern Language Quarterly 76.4 (2015): 413–445.

 “Turning Sonnets into Poems: Textual Affect and John Benson’s Metaphysical Shakespeare,” Shakespeare Quarterly 64.1 (2013): 71–98.

 “‘A World of my own Creating’: Private Worlds and Social Selves in Margaret Cavendish’s Blazing World,” in Individualism: The Cultural Logic of Modernity, ed.
 Zubin Meer (Lanham, MD: Lexington Books, 2011), 71–86.

 Review of The Oxford Handbook of Shakespeare’s Poetry, ed.
 Jonathan Post (Oxford: Oxford University Press, 2013), Shakespeare Quarterly 66.4 (2015): 465–467.

 Review of Jeffrey Todd Knight, Bound to Read (Philadelphia: University of Pennsylvania Press, 2013), Modern Philology 112.2 (2014): E164–E167.

-“Histories and Communities of Books,” The Collation: A Gathering of Scholarship from the Folger Shakespeare Library (March 2017).
+“Histories and Communities of Books,” The Collation: Research and Exploration at the Folger (March 2017).